angel-ibm/datagovernance/docs/basic.md

     I think all these import/export will be more often run in shell scripts... better to use bash for it

-!!! tip "Change this to export only the business terms in a csv file"
+!!! tip "Export only the business terms to a csv file"

+*Another example: no zip file, but csv; not all artifacts, only business terms.
+Again, this task is much more likely to be performed in bash, not python.
+The highlited line indicates the output file.*
+*

-=== "Bash"
+=== "bash"

     ```bash title="export.sh" linenums="1" hl_lines="7"
         echo "---- Export only the business terms to CSV----"